paths-erc/docs/handbook/manuscripts.md

 - DB id: `alias`

 #### PRESERVED IN A SINGLE FRAGMENT
-- True or 1 if the manuscript is conserved in only one single fragment
+- True or 1 if the manuscript is preserved in only one single fragment
 - DB id: `issinglefrag`

 #### ONLY BOOKBINDING PRESERVED
-- True or 1 if the manuscript if only the bookbinding is preserved
+- True or 1 if only the bookbinding is preserved
 - DB id: `isbookbinding`

 #### MANUSCRIPT REUSED IN BOOKBINDING